- The most common causes of LED screen damage

 Faulty Cables and Connectors

 Sometimes, it’s not the panel—it’s the connections between them.
 In a recent conference, I was troubleshooting a vertical line of dead pixels.
 After checking the panel itself, I realized the culprit was a bent data cable pin.
+Things to watch for:- Damaged CAT5/6 cables

 - Loose power connectors